waiting-for-dev/web_pipe/docs/connection_struct.md

 # Connection struct

-First operation you plug in a `web_pipe` application receives an instance of `WebPipe::Conn` which has been automatically created.
+The first operation you plug in a `web_pipe` application receives an instance of `WebPipe::Conn` automatically created.

-This is just a struct data type which contains all the information from current web request.
+`WebPipe::Conn` is just a struct data type that contains all the information from the current web request.
 In this regard, you can think of it as a structured rack's env hash.

 Request related attributes of this struct are: